m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 ### Goals of activity recognition

 <p>For this iteration of the project, the goal is to be able to distinguish between times when the user is active (i.e. jogging) or not active (i.e. studying or commuting).
-In the case of a user jogging, the system will aim to suggest music with a tempo matching their cadence.
+In the case of a user jogging, the system will aim to suggest music with a tempo matching their cadence as a priority, and matching mood is treated as secondary.
 Indeed, music recommended to the user depends on which of these two states they are in.
-In a more relaxed state, VA values of the song are weighted more heavily in selecting song recommendations.
+In a more relaxed state, VA values of the song are the only factors in selecting song recommendations.
 But in a jogging state, where running to a song with a matching tempo makes more of an impact on the user's experience, song tempos are weighed more heavily.</p>